 \subsection{Clifford Data Regression}

-We first introduce the CDR framework which provides background for the more general vnCDR and UNITED methods.
-CDR~\cite{czarnik2020error} uses classically simulable training circuits consisting mainly of Clifford gates to learn effects of the noise on an observable of interest.
-For the training circuits the expectation value $X$ is evaluated classically and on noisy quantum hardware.
-This data is used to train a function mapping the noisy to the exact expectation values, which is then used to mitigate the expectation value $X$ for some circuit of interest.
-The method was successfully applied to quantum simulations of condensed matter systems with IBM quantum computers~\cite{czarnik2020error,sopena2021simulating}.

-The training circuits $\mathcal{S} = \{V_i\}_{i=1}^{N_t}$ are chosen to be similar to $U$.
-The simplest strategy to construct the training set is to replace most of non-Clifford gates in the circuit of interest by a Clifford gate which is similar~\cite{czarnik2020error}.
-Alternatively, the usage of Markov Chain Monte Carlo was proposed to construct training sets where the training circuits have a low cost function value in the case of variational quantum algorithms~\cite{czarnik2020error}.
-To ensure classical simulability of the training circuits, they contain at most $N$ non-Clifford gates, with the cost of their classical simulation growing exponentially with $N$.
-The training set is constructed as $\mathcal{T}_{\rm CDR} = \{(x_i, y_i)\}$, where $x_i$ and $y_i$ are the noisy and exact expectation values of $X$ for the near-Clifford training circuits.
-This data is used to fit a linear function,
+Let us now introduce the CDR framework which provides background for the more general vnCDR and UNITED methods.
+CDR~\cite{czarnik2020error} uses classically simulable training circuits consisting mainly of Clifford gates to learn the effects of the noise on an observable of interest.
+In particular, given the circuit of interest $U$, one constructs a set of circuits $\{V_i\}_{i=1}^{N_t}$, which are chosen to be similar to $U$.
+The simplest strategy to construct such a training set is to replace most of the non-Clifford gates in the circuit of interest with Clifford gates~\cite{czarnik2020error}.
+Here we note that to ensure classical simulability of the training circuits, they contain a small number $N$ of non-Clifford gates.
+This is due to the fact that the cost of their classical simulation grows exponentially with $N$.